Blank Space: Release and commercial performance

 "Blank Space" was the second single from 1989.
 In the United States, Big Machine and Republic Records released the song to rhythmic crossover radio on November 10, and hot adult contemporary and contemporary hit radio on November 11, 2014.
 Universal sent "Blank Space" to Italian radio on December 12, 2014, and released a CD single version of "Blank Space" in Germany on January 2, 2015.
+In the United Kingdom, the song was released as a single on December 15, 2014, by Big Machine and Mercury Records.

 "Blank Space" debuted at number 18 on the Billboard Hot 100 chart dated November 15, 2014.
 The single reached number one in its third week on the chart, supported by the release of its music video.
 It took the number-one position from 1989s lead single "Shake It Off", making Swift the first woman to succeed herself at the top spot.
 "Blank Space" remained atop the Billboard Hot 100 for seven consecutive weeks.
-In August 2023, "Blank Space" re-entered the Hot 100 and reached number 46 after it increased in streams; this was brought by Swift's announcement of the re-recorded album 1989 (Taylor's Version) and her performances of the song on her Eras Tour.
+In August 2023, the song re-entered the Hot 100 and reached number 46 after it increased in streams; this was brought by Swift's announcement of the re-recorded album 1989 (Taylor's Version) and her performances of the song on the Eras Tour.
 The Recording Industry Association of America (RIAA) certified "Blank Space" eight-times platinum, which denotes eight million units based on sales and track-equivalent on-demand streams, in July 2018, and the single had sold 4.6 million digital copies in the United States by October 2022.

-The single also reached number one in Australia, Canada, South Africa, and Scotland.
+Elsewhere, "Blank Space" reached number one in Australia, Canada, South Africa, and Scotland.
 It peaked atop Billboards Euro Digital Song Sales and the Finnish Download Chart.
 "Blank Space" charted within the top five of national record charts, at number two in New Zealand, Poland, Slovakia, number three in Bulgaria, number four in the Czech Republic, Ireland, Israel, the United Kingdom, and number five in Lebanon.
 The track received multi-platinum certifications in many countries, including fifteen-times platinum in Australia and four-times diamond in Brazil.
-It was certified four-times platinum in Canada, Poland, United Kingdom, and New Zealand; and double platinum in Austria and Portugal.
+It was certified six-times platinum in New Zealand; four-times platinum in Canada, Poland, United Kingdom; and double platinum in Austria and Portugal.
 According to the International Federation of the Phonographic Industry (IFPI), "Blank Space" was the eighth-best-selling song of 2015, selling 9.2 million units.